kuzzleio/kuzzle-device-manager/doc/1/types/measure/index.md

 # Measure, SensorMeasures and AssetMeasures

-The `Measure` type represents a single sensor measure.
+The `Measure` type represents a single device measure.

-The `SensorMeasures` type represents measures stored inside a sensor document.
+The `SensorMeasures` type represents measures stored inside a device document.

-The `AssetMeasures` type represents the measures + sensor information of a sensor stored inside an asset document.
+The `AssetMeasures` type represents the measures + device information of a device stored inside an asset document.

 ```js
 export type Measure = {